-Light-Duty From Your Employer
+Light-Duty Job From Your Employer

 Working With A Rehabilitation Counselor

 Also, if a rehabilitation counselor finds a light-duty job for you, you are usually able to have your doctor approve the job description before accepting.
-To be a valid light-duty job offer, the offer must be within the limitations imposed by your doctor.
+To be a valid light-duty job offer, the offer must be within the light duty limitations imposed by your doctor.
 If your physician approves your light-duty job offer but the actual requirements of the job are different than the job description, the doctor’s approval becomes invalid.
 However, if the light-duty job description mirrors the doctor’s restrictions, there is typically no need for physician approval.